blurblur12/Accomplished-Work/README.md

 C++ programs demonstrating applications of OOP, data abstraction, and various data structure including priority queue AVL tree, and skip lists, and LZW compression

 Straights:
-- implements a simplified straights card game, review the demo to see functions and working features of the program
+- a simplified straights card game, review the demo.pdf file to see functions and working features of the program